Survivor: Micronesia: Future appearances

 Parvati Shallow, Amanda Kimmel, James Clement and Cirie Fields returned to play Survivor for a third time in Survivor: Heroes vs. Villains.
 Ozzy Lusth returned to play a third time on Survivor: South Pacific.
 Both Fields and Lusth also returned for their fourth time each on Survivor: Game Changers.
 Jonathan Penner returned for his third time on Survivor: Philippines.
 Erik Reichenbach is at this time the only Fan returning as he was a Favorite in the second "Fans vs. Favorites" season, Survivor: Caramoan.
 Shallow later returned to compete on Survivor: Winners at War.
+Fields and Shallow represented USA on Australian Survivor: Australia V The World in 2025, with Shallow winning the season.
+Fields and Lusth are set to compete on Survivor 50: In the Hands of Fans.

 Outside of Survivor, Lusth competed on the second season of American Ninja Warrior.
 Eliza Orlins competed in The Amazing Race 31 alongside two-time Survivor contestant Corinne Kaplan.
 Fields was a contestant on the USA Network reality competition series Snake in the Grass.
-She also competed on the Peacock reality TV series The Traitors.
+Fields also competed on the first season of the Peacock reality TV series The Traitors.
+Later, Fields competed on Big Brother 25.
+In 2023, Fairplay competed on the first season of House of Villains.
+In 2024, Shallow competed on the second season of The Traitors.
+In 2025, Shallow competed on the second season of Deal or No Deal Island.

 Season summary

 This season pitted a tribe of "Favorites", ten returning Survivor contestants, against a tribe of "Fans", ten new players.
 The Favorites tribe was run by a majority alliance of Amanda, Cirie, Parvati, James, and Ozzy, while the Fans failed to form consistent alliances.
 After four eliminations, with the tribes still at equal numbers, the tribes were swapped through a schoolyard pick.
-On both tribes, the Favorites worked to eliminate the Fans, who continued to succumb to infighting.
+On both tribes, the majority of the Favorites worked to eliminate the Fans, who continued to succumb to infighting.

 After the merge, the remaining Fans attempted to form alliances with the Favorites that held the majority.
 A core alliance of Amanda, Parvati and Cirie worked with female Fans Natalie and Alexis to blindside several threats, working covertly to avoid suspicion and advancing to the final six with Erik, who had been safeguarded by repeated immunity challenge wins.
 Amanda was targeted for being a threat after Erik won immunity again; she saved herself with a hidden immunity idol and Alexis was eliminated.
-Erik won immunity yet again, but the others convinced him he was safe regardless; he gave the necklace to Natalie in an attempt to gain her trust, and the women promptly voted him off.
+Erik won individual immunity yet again, but the others convinced him he was safe regardless; he gave the individual immunity necklace to Natalie in an attempt to gain her trust, and the women promptly voted him off.

 Amanda, Cirie and Parvati achieved their goal of becoming the final three, but were surprised by one last immunity challenge and elimination; Amanda won the challenge and eliminated Cirie, who she perceived to be the greater threat to win.
 The jury intensely questioned both finalists and awarded Parvati the victory in a 5–3 decision.